-When you see most vocal booths on the internet, the sound absorbing material is behind the microphone’s sensitive side, this isn’t ideal!
+When you see most vocal booths on the internet, the sound absorbing material is behind the microphone’s sensitive side, which doesn’t make too much sense!

 You need to have sound dampening materials behind the performer so that the soundwaves don’t reflect off the surfaces behind him and back into the mic.

 3. Lower the power consumption of the CPU

 This step might seem a bit weird to some of you, but I managed to lower the temperatures of my laptop by lowering the CPU power from 100% to 99%, and this alone lowered the temperatures of the CPU drastically, which in-turn makes the cooling kick in a lot less.

 I haven’t notice any performance drops as well, so give that a try.